aerogear-attic/aerogear-backend-cookbook/Shoot/README.md

 #### Upload from your phone with OAuth2 client

-In the keycloak realm `configuration/shoot-realm.json`, create an application for your rest endpoint (your services) Here we define `bearerOnly` as this end-point will not be used for login, it does not offer any redirect urls, it is just a plain OAuth2 service.
+In the Keycloak realm `configuration/shoot-realm.json`, create an application for your rest endpoint (your services) Here we define `bearerOnly` as this end-point will not be used for login, it does not offer any redirect urls, it is just a plain OAuth2 service.

 ```